Beyond a Steel Sky: Plot

 Beyond a Steel Sky takes place within a far-future Earth, in which mega-cities, such as Union City, exist within a world that has been ravaged by nuclear war and disasters.
 While those who reside in such cities are subject to their laws and views on society by major corporations, those who reside outside them in the vast wastes (referred to as The Gap) live within tribal communities that survive on trading, hunting and other skills, with such people referred to by city dwellers as Gaplanders.
 The game's story is set ten years after the events of Beneath a Steel Sky, and focuses on the life of Robert Foster - a Gaplander who formerly resided in Union City as a child, until certain events led to him being exiled unwillingly and raised by a local tribe that found him.
 The plot, written by Charles Cecil, focuses on the concept of how an AI would interpret a prime directive to make people happy.

 Reception

-Dark Station praised the game: "Beyond a Steel Sky is in many ways respectful of genre traditions but with modern wisdom and presentation.
-The game can be enjoyed without prior knowledge of Beneath a Steel Sky but obviously, it has a lot of gentle nods to its predecessor."
+Beyond a Steel Sky received "mixed or average" reviews, according to the review aggregation website Metacritic.
 GameWatcher wrote that the game "has big shoes to fill [and] not only fills that shoe, but it knocks the definition of a modern adventure game out of the park.
 It does everything Telltale games do right, and corrects everything they do wrong."

-GameGrin described it as "a fantastic adventure with some at-times brain bending puzzles that stays remarkably true to the original game.
-Some minor technical issues mar the experience slightly but it’s a great return for Foster and Joey."
 PC Invasion wrote that "Beyond a Steel Sky has some technical issues but its excellent writing and interesting storytelling make it well worth experiencing."
 Godisageek similarly wrote that "the humour and mystery are enough to carry Beyond A Steel Sky through, and if you did play the original and you do remember it, there’s just enough nostalgia here to make it worth a return to Union City.
 If you didn’t, well, it’s still a likeable, competent adventure game that will keep you smiling and guessing throughout."